 Why do I need this bond?

-If a Medicaid provider fails to pay the state or charges the state for more Medicaid coverage than their patients’ needs, the bond protects the state from any resulting financial loss up to the full penal sum of the bond.
+If a Medicaid provider fails to pay the state or overcharges the state for Medicaid, the bond protects the state from any resulting financial loss up to the full penal sum of the bond.

 Ready to get bonded?
 Apply now!